About the course

 How to apply

-If you are interested in applying then you are strongly encouraged to contact a potential supervisor.
+If you are interested in applying, you must contact a potential supervisor before submitting your application.
 A potential supervisor can give advice on what to put in the application form; please note, however, that the support of a supervisor at this stage does not imply that you will be admitted.
-When you contact a potential supervisor it is helpful if you explain clearly what your background is and what kind of research you are interested in.

-If you are unsure of who you might contact as a potential supervisor, please contact the NDCN Student Administration team in the first instance.
+If you are unsure of who you might contact as a potential supervisor, please contact the NDCN Academic Administration team in the first instance.

 The set of documents you should send with your application to this course comprises the following: